-“The River” will tell the stories of centuries of use of the River, including by the Burramattagal, and explore the impacts of colonisation and industrialisation on the River, its use for recreation and the current campaign to clean up the River to allowing swimming.
+“The River” will tell the stories of centuries of use of the River, including by the Burramattagal, and explore the impacts of colonisation & industrialisation on the River, its use for recreation & the current campaign to clean up the River to allowing swimming.

 The exhibition will feature objects from the National Trust collection and on loan from the Maritime Museum, Powerhouse Museum and Parramatta Council.

-Visitors will be able to explore the story of Subiaco House, a once grand colonial mansion demolished for an industrial site, learn about the early ferries, delight in the swimming spot of “Little Coogee” and become involved with the campaign to make the River swimmable again.
+Visitors will be able to explore the story of Subiaco House, a once grand colonial mansion demolished for an industrial site, learn about the early ferries, and delight in the swimming spot of “Little Coogee”.